FoliFF/silver-meet/README.md

 ## Feature 4 : Use App even when offline

 #### Scenario 1: Show cached data when offline
-When the user has no internet connection and they access the site, then the data is still accessible and viewable for the user.
+When the given user has no internet connection and when they access the site, then the data is still accessible and viewable for the user.

 #### Scenario 2: Show error if user tried to change location
-When a user has no internet and when they want to change location or information then an error is diplayed.
+When a given user has no internet and when they want to change location or information, then an error is diplayed.

 ### User Story
 The user should be able to access events even when they are offline.